-Just last week we were speculating that maybe the Louis Vuitton vs. Waner Bros. lawsuit had settled due to the lack of information about it lately.
-Well, not only did the parties not settle, the court's opinion is out and its not looking good for the French luxury giant.
-Quick reminder: Louis Vuitton brought a trademark infringement suit against Warner Bros. back in 2011 for using a fake Louis bag in its film, The Hangover Part 2, and referring to it by name when Zach Galifianakis's character says, "careful, that is a Lewis [sic] Vuitton."
-LV's main argument was that consumers will be confused into believing that the fake bag is a genuine Louis Vuitton bag, which results in claims of trademark dilution, false designation of origin and unfair competition.
+The Court's opinion is out the Louis Vuitton vs. Waner Bros. trademark infringement lawsuit, which Louis Vuitton filed against Warner Bros. back in 2011 for using a fake Louis bag in its film, The Hangover Part 2, and referring to it by name when Zach Galifianakis's character says, "careful, that is a Lewis [sic] Vuitton."
+Louis Vuitton's main argument was that consumers will be confused into believing that the fake bag is a genuine Louis Vuitton bag, which results in claims of trademark dilution, false designation of origin and unfair competition.

 Warner Bros.' motion to dismiss argues: "Rather, the issue is the freedom of the author to incorporate references to real life -- including references to trademarks and even to counterfeit goods -- in creating the expressive work.
 The ownership of a trademark confers many rights but not the right to alter or veto such creative expression."
 Interestingly, the bag at issue is actually a Diophy bag, which bears a striking resemblance to a monogram Louis Vuitton bag, especially when it is only on screen for a few seconds at a time (as it is in the film).

 So, because the case has essentially been thrown out, Louis Vuitton will not be getting a portion of Warner Bros.' $500 million + profits from the film and Warner Bros. will not have to delete the scene from all distributions of the film from now on.
 A lawyer for Louis Vuitton declined to comment on the ruling.